rahul-raoniar/The_Researchers_Guide/README.md

 `"If you have knowledge, let others light their candles in it." - Margaret Fuller`

-## *This is a R data Science Repository for Learning, Contributing and Improving Data Science Literacy*
+## *This is a Python and R data Science Repository for Learning, Contributing and Improving Data Science Literacy*

 ### The future blogs will include the following

 1. `Blog posts`
 2. `Codes and instructions for`
-   + `Loading data into R`
+   + `Loading data into R and Python`
-      + using base R and packages
+      + using base Python and R packages
    + `Data manipulaton`
       + Using Base R
       + dplyr
       + forcats
       + data.table
+      + Pandas
+      + dfply
     + `Data tidying`
       + tidyr package
       + broom package
+      + Pandas
    + `Static Visualization`
       + Base R
       + ggplot2
+      + Matplotlib
+      + Seaborn
+      + plotnine
    + Interactive Visualization
       + ggvis
       + rbokeh